Decision Forest: A Nonparametric Approach to Modeling Irrational Choice: Numerical Experiments with Real Customer Transaction Data

-\newstuff{Table~\ref{table:IRI_trans_KL} summarizes the out-of-sample performance of each predictive model over the thirty product categories.
+Table~\ref{table:IRI_ass_kfold_KL} summarizes the out-of-sample performance of each predictive model over the thirty product categories.
 The first three columns under ``Datasets'' show the product category, and the number of historical assortments and transactions in that category.
-The remaining columns report the average out-of-sample KL divergence, where the average is taken over the five folds.
+The remaining columns report the average out-of-sample KL divergence over five folds.

-From Table~\ref{table:IRI_trans_KL}, we observe that the decision forest outperforms the MNL, LC-MNL, HALO-MNL and ranking-based models in 29 out of the 30 product categories.
-In some categories, the performance difference is substantial.
-We observe that the ranking-based and LC-MNL models often achieve similar performance; this is to be expected because, as discussed in Section~\ref{sec:literature_review}, both models are capable of representing any RUM model.
-We also note that the HALO-MNL model, which is a non-rational model, often outperforms the MNL, LC-MNL and ranking-based models.
+Out of 30 product categories, the MNL model attains the lowest KL divergence in 1 category, the LC-MNL model attains the lowest in 4 categories, the HALO-MNL model in 8 categories, the ranking-based model in 1 category, and the decision forest model (using either HCG or RTS) in 16 categories.
+Comparing the decision forest using HCG to the three RUM models (the MNL, LC-MNL and ranking-based models), we find that the decision forest model leads to a lower out-of-sample KL divergence in 22 out of 30 categories.
+Similarly, the decision forest model using HCG also outperforms the HALO-MNL model in 22 out of 30 categories.
+In addition, the decision forest model (using either HCG or RTS) achieves lower average, median and maximum KL divergences over the thirty product categories than the other benchmark models.
+These results suggest the potential of the decision forest model to provide accurate predictions of choice probabilities on new, unseen assortments.

 In addition to out-of-sample performance, it is also interesting to compare the models in terms of runtime.
-Due to space considerations, these results are relegated to Section~\ref{subsec:appendix_IRI_trans_runtime_modelsize} of the ecompanion.
-In terms of runtime, we find that the decision forest model requires on average about 4 minutes, which includes the time to estimate the ranking-based model and the time for the 4-fold cross-validation to determine the depth limit $d$; this compares favorably to LC-MNL and the ranking-based model, which require about 15 minutes and 2 minutes on average, respectively.
-In terms of model size, we find that the sizes of the forests are comparable to the sizes of the ranking-based model, and that our heuristic column generation approach introduces a relatively small number of trees (about 118 on average) on top of the ranking-based model.
+Due to space considerations, these results are relegated to Section~\ref{subsec:appendix_IRI_ass_runtime_modelsize} of the ecompanion.
+In terms of runtime, we find that the decision forest model requires on average about 3 minutes for the HCG approach, and about 5 minutes for the RTS approach, which includes the time to estimate the ranking-based model and the time for the 4-fold cross-validation to determine the depth limit $d$ (in the case of the HCG approach) or the depth $d$ of the base forest (in the case of the RTS approach).
+This compares favorably to LC-MNL and the ranking-based model, which require about 14 minutes and 50 minutes on average, respectively (note that this time includes the time to perform cross-validation for the number of classes $K$ and the consideration set size $\tau$).